kubeshop/testkube/docs/custom-executor.md

 }
 ```

-It will be stored in the `content` field of the request body and the request body will look like:
+The output will be stored in the `content` field of the request body and the request body will look like:

 ```json
 {